 Ever smoking - ages 15-19

-The percentage of students who had ever smoked a whole cigarette increased with age in most years between 1999 and 2013.
-This age gradient appeared to be particularly steep in the most recent years, when 18- and 19-year-olds had around triple the rate of ever smoking compared to 15-year-olds.
+The percentage of students who had ever smoked a whole cigarette increased with age in most years between 1999 and 2015.
+This age gradient appeared to be particularly steep in the most recent years; in 2015, prevalence of ever smoking among 19-year-olds was more than double that of 16- and 17-year-olds, and eight times that of 15-year-olds.